 After hiking Rivington Pike, you should also check out the nearby Tigers Clough and Crooked Edge waterfalls.
 On the weekend, you can expect the Rivington area to get quite busy.
 However, it’s possible to escape the crowds with this short walk.
 Set among lovely woodlands, you may even get these small cascades to yourselves!
 They’re certainly not the largest, but they’re full of charm and worth seeing if you’re in the Rivington area.

-Flights: Of course, you’ll need to fly to Manchester to do these walks from abroad.
+Of course, you’ll need to fly to Manchester to do these walks from abroad.
 If you’re travelling to Manchester, use Skyscanner to search for the cheapest flights.
 When flying abroad, we always get the ball rolling with a Skyscanner search.
-Although, with the pandemic, we have changed tactics and decided it’s safest to book directly with the airlines.

 Getting to the West Pennine Moors